 Using the Broadcast block requires an external streaming server to which listeners can connect.
 Once you configure Broadcast to send audio out to an external server, listeners will be able to tune in to it to hear your audio.

 Technically inclined broadcasters can run a self-hosted Shoutcast or Icecast server.
 Alternately, you can purchase service from a streaming host.
 Find a hosting service by searching for “Shoutcast hosting” or “Icecast hosting”.

 There are many streaming host services you can use to broadcast.
 These provided helpful instructions for using their service with Audio Hijack:

 The Broadcast block can embed metadata into your audio stream, to be shown to listeners when they tune in.
-This includes track titles, artist and album information, and artwork.
-Read on for details on how this metadata can be added to your stream.
+For more details on metadata and Audio Hijack, please see the support article entitled “Showing metadata when streaming with Audio Hijack”.